nasa/astrobee/scripts/setup/debians/readme.md

 ## Build debians

 From your chroot shell, execute the following script to build all debians.
-This will also install them, as an additional test.
+This will also install them in order to test them.
 You may omit the `--install` flag if desired.

     cd /data/debians